yuliusius1/waras-bangkit-capstone-2022/README.md

 We use this API because it's easy to implement and free, so it doesn't increase the system load and no extra cost on google cloud platform

 ### SECURITY
-#### we have API protection using jwt tokens so that not everyone can use this API and the token will also expired in 14 days
+We have API protection using jwt tokens so that not everyone can use this API and the token will also expired in 14 days

 ## HOW TO RUN THIS CODE
 * To use this code, need to make a local database using XAMPP or other MySQL database